-We all intrinsically know and understand that one of the best ways to learn is to associate fun with the things we need to learn.
+One of the best ways to learn is to associate fun with the things we need to learn.
 Fun can also reduce stress in the learning environment, helping us to better focus on what is to be learnt and not on the distractions.

 At EdAlive we embed the intrinsic reward of learning in an engaging extrinsic (external) framework.
 The fun is built right into the educational content in the form of humour, quirky characters, clever word plays, engaging facts and intriguing information.
-The educational activities are then embedded in a wide variety of engaging games and entertaining scenarios.
+The activities are then embedded in a wide variety of engaging games and entertaining scenarios.
 The whole effect is to immerse the learner in an environment that harnesses the demonstrated educational advantages of play to enhance learning.

-Play is important because it provides children with a primary foundation for learning, exploring, problem-solving, and building an understanding of the world and their role within it.
+Play is important because it provides children with a foundation for learning, exploring, problem-solving, and building an understanding of the world and their role within it.
 As children interact with others through play, they develop an understanding of social expectations and rules and begin to understand and process their emotions.
 When a child loses a game, for example, they learn to process sadness, anger, and grief.
-Playing also helps build confidence and encourages the development of their identity and self-esteem.
+Play also helps build confidence and encourages the development of their identity and self-esteem.